 In 2019, my partner and I bought a house in Adelaide, our first small piece of ground.
-But with the excitement, anxiety, paperwork, money story and moving boxes came a serving of white colonial guilt and responsibility that we hadn’t experienced with our previous apartment in the sky.
+But with the excitement, paperwork, moving boxes and money story came a serving of white colonial guilt and responsibility that we hadn’t yet realised for our previous apartment in the sky.

-We live on the land of the Kaurna people.
-We exchanged money for land that was never ceded and which didn’t go to its traditional owners.
-We continue to benefit from the ongoing dispossession of South Australia’s First People.
+We now live on the unceded land of the Wurundjeri Woi-wurrung in Naarm/Melbourne.
+We exchanged money that didn’t go to its original and rightful owners.
+We continue to benefit from the ongoing dispossession of First Nations people from that land.

-With those acknowledgements comes a new personal approach to reparations: that for each year we own this Adelaide home, we will make a donation of the amount we pay in Council Rates to an Aboriginal-owned and led not-for-profit organisation, starting with Tandanya in 2019 and 2020, the Aboriginal Legal Rights Movement in 2021 and Pay the Rent from 2022.
+With those acknowledgements comes a new personal approach to reparations: that for each year we own a home, we will make a donation of the amount we pay in Council Rates to an Aboriginal-owned and led not-for-profit organisation.
+We started with Tandanya in 2019 and 2020, the Aboriginal Legal Rights Movement in 2021, then Pay the Rent in Tarntanya from 2022 and in Naarm from 2024.

 We do not offer this small act as a solution, but as an expression of solidarity.